galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 - ```--obr``` Creates an OBR project.
 For tests to run in the ecosystem they require compiled artifacts to be hosted in a Maven repository.
 The artifacts must be bundled as an OSGI bundle.
 Creating an OBR project makes it easier to move from running a test locally to running that test in an ecosystem.
 - ```--log -``` sends the trace and logging output that is generated by the tool to the console.

-## Building the example project using Maven
+## Building the example project

-Run the following commands to navigate to the parent folder (in this example the _dev.galasa.example.banking_ directory) invoke Maven to build the OSGi bundles:
+Run the following command to navigate to the parent folder (in this example the _dev.galasa.example.banking_ directory) invoke both Maven and Gradle to build the OSGi bundles:

 ```
 cd dev.galasa.example.banking
 mvn clean install
+gradle build publishToMavenLocal
 ```

 The built artifacts are typically placed in the `~/.m2/repository` in your home directory.